 By: Patricia Cermignano

-Programmable Thermostats are thermostats designed to adjust and change temperature throughout a house according to a series of programmed settings that take effect at different times of the day.
+Programmable Thermostats are thermostats designed to adjust and change temperature throughout a house according to a series of programed settings that take effect at different times of the day.
 These devices feature large digital screens which make adjusting and reading the thermostat easier and clearer.
 There are three different programmable thermostat models: 7-day model, 5+2- day model and 5-1-1 model.
 Below is a brief overview of each model:

 - 5+2-Day Model: This model allows you to create one temperature schedule for weekdays and another schedule for weekends.